paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 ## Executive Summary
 Custom assets are C# classes that are Unity3D aware so that it is a project asset.
 They hold data set in the Unity Inspector, changed in-game if allowed and written to persistent storage.
 It also has an event system to alert components on change.
 The package includes listener MonoBehaviours, both generic and specific.
 There are granular custom assets around triggers, booleans, integers, floats and strings for decoupling data from game specific code.
 Sets provide a compelling alternative to enumerations while a dictionary allows access by key.
 For additional functionality, build your own using the supplied `AudioClips` as a sample.

+As well as a single piece of Data, custom assets also have the concept of members.
+So, a health storage asset could have many results accessible by the name of the member.

 The custom assets package includes an in-memory pooling system for performance, helpers for working with assets and a basic play mode test framework.

 ## Introduction